 Refugee Rescue is a skilled Search and Rescue (SAR), humanitarian and non-political NGO founded in 2015.
 Our volunteer boat and land crew as well as rescue vessel ‘Mo Chara’ (‘My Friend’ in Irish) are currently based in Lesvos, Greece, where we have helped thousands of refugees fleeing violence, war and persecution.

-Refugee Rescue is the last humanitarian and professional search and rescue organization left on the Northern Shore of Lesvos
+Refugee Rescue is the only humanitarian and professional search and rescue organization on the Northern Shore of Lesvos

 Since major organizations have moved away, Refugee Rescue has constantly struggled to continue their operations.
 Since October 2017, Refugee Rescue remains as the only humanitarian and professional search and rescue left on the Northern Shore of Lesvos.